JoshuaO956/Sailbot_RUDR/README.md

 The firmware also integrates with the team's CAN bus library, subscribing to rudder setpoints from the navigation node and publishing current angle and status for telemetry.

+**Note:** The actual source code for the rudder control firmware is not included in this repository as it is still undergoing development, validation, and internal review.
+To protect against the premature release of incomplete or unverified control logic, only high-level descriptions, architecture diagrams, and representative pseudocode are provided.
+This ensures that the design intent and control structure are communicated clearly without exposing unstable or incomplete implementations.

 ### Encoder Firmware
 The encoder communicates via MODBUS over UARTThe MODBUS protocol layer was implemented by other members of the team, and I worked closely with them to integrate it into my firmware as a reusable encoder driver.
+While the low-level MODBUS communication code is not published here, the structure and integration logic are documented to illustrate how the encoder fits into the overall system.
+Once testing is finalized, we may consider sharing selected firmware modules or representative pseudocode snippets.

 Below is a block diagram illustrating the overall hardware and firmware design of the rudder control subsystem: